-At of the beginning of September traffic deaths were down 14% over last year.
+At the beginning of September, traffic deaths were down 14% over the last year.
 Though the 347 deaths in Wisconsin this year are too many, 55 more people had died this time last year.
-Unfortunately Brown County is bucking this trend.
+Unfortunately, Brown County is bucking this trend.

-Many, including DOT spokesman Steve Olson, believe that the overall decline in roadway deaths can be attributed, at least in part, to reduced driving due to hard economic times.
+Many, including DOT spokesman Steve Olson, believe that the overall decline in truck accident and roadway deaths can be attributed, at least in part, to reduced driving due to hard economic times.
 However, drunk drivers still play a major role in auto accidents.

 "That's just amazing," said Capt.
 Randy Schultz.
 "People aren't getting the message"

 Drunk driving kills thousands each year and continues to be a problem despite aggressive anti-drunk driving campaigns nationwide.